skypjack/entt/README.md

   registry.reset();
   ```

-Finally, references to components can be retrieved by just doing this:
+Finally, references to components can be retrieved simply by doing this:

 ```cpp
 // either a non-const reference ...